Scifabric/pybossa/doc/faq.rst

 the importer section.
 PyBossa also supports Google Drive Spreadsheets, see :ref:`csv-import` section for further details.

-My data is in a Google Doc Spreadsheet, can I import the data into my app?
+My data is in a Google Doc Spreadsheet, can I import the data into my project?
 --------------------------------------------------------------------------
 Yes, you can.
 PyBossa supports the Google Drive Spreadsheets, so make it public, copy the link and use that link to import it the Google Drive importer